rizinorg/rizin/doc/calling-conventions.md

 File Path
 =========

-In order to integrate the calling convention profile you created with the r2 source, few set of conventions should be followed:
+In order to integrate the calling convention profile you created with the rizin source, few set of conventions should be followed:

 - Store the unparsed sdb file in `path-to-rizin-source/librz/anal/d`.
 - If you want the sdb to be loaded for specific architecture the file name should follow this convention `cc-arch-bits`, for example to create profile that loads automatically for x86 arch with 16 bits call the file `cc-x86-16`